Last updated on March 20, 2023

 Izzet is for you if you enjoy passing the turn with all of your mana untapped, desperately waiting for somebody to try and play the game only to be shut down by whatever interaction you have in your hand.
 If you’re one to get a dopamine rush whenever you draw a card, then look no further.
 Nothing draws cards like Izzet!

-Starting off our list today in the #20 spot is Aegar, the Freezing Flame.
+Early on our list is Aegar, the Freezing Flame.
 Aegar is a giant tribal commander.
 While it isn’t exactly the most “Izzet” theme there is, Izzet has the most giants so it makes sense.

 When it comes to the more niche creature types in tribal Commander, shapeshifters come in to fill the gaps.
 But there are actually some great giants to play, like Calamity Bearer, Cyclone Summoner, and Hammerfist Giant.
 And there are more than enough playable ones to fill out the list.